georgekhananaev/nasdaq-api-data-to-plots/README.md

 7. Ability to save all data/plots from the API into files such as .xlsx, .pdfs formats.
 8. Interactive Menu

+## Get your own API KEY.
+Register at: https://data.nasdaq.com/tools/api and place your key at: dataFile.py

 ## How to use in CMD/Terminal:

 1. open cmd/terminal (colored package doesn't work in CMD, it will show some funny strings)